breedx2/chomp/README.md

 ## What's good:

-I like that my Board is an object and isn't mutated.
+I like that my Board is an immutable object.

 ## What's bad: